quarkusio/quarkus/CONTRIBUTING.md

 ### IDE Config and Code Style

 Quarkus has a strictly enforced code style.
 Code formatting is done by the Eclipse code formatter, using the config files found in the `ide-config` directory.
-By default when you run `mvn install` the code will be formatted automatically.
+By default when you run `./mvnw install` the code will be formatted automatically.
 When submitting a pull request the CI build will fail if running the formatter results in any code changes, so it is recommended that you always run a full maven build before submitting a pull request.